jide/react-responsive-font-size/README.md

 - `optionsObject`: Optional settings for modifying the behavior.
   - `setFontSize`: *Boolean*.
 Actually set the font-size for child elements.
 Default: `true`
-  - `globalVariableNam`: *String*.
+  - `globalVariableName`: *String*.
 Set a global css variable with the name you gave it.
 Default: `null`
   - `lockFontSize`: *Boolean*.
 Lock the current font-size.
 Disables responive behavior.
 Default: `false`